Headache Relief Games: 9 Calming Picks for Pain-Free Play

 Gaming headaches usually fall into three buckets: eye strain from prolonged near-focus, tension headaches from poor posture and clenched jaws during stressful play, and photosensitive responses to flashing or high-contrast visuals.

 Light sensitivity is the wild card.
 The Mayo Clinic’s overview of migraine triggers confirms that bright or flickering light is one of the most common triggers reported by patients.
-Competitive shooters with muzzle flashes, screen shake, and HDR fire effects pack all three into a single second of play.
-We tested two flagship FPS titles back to back on a 1440p OLED, and both pushed mild eye strain into a full headache before long.
+Competitive shooters with muzzle flashes, screen shake, and HDR fire effects pack all three into a single second of play, which is why they’re the genre most likely to push mild eye strain into a full headache.

 Posture is the quietest culprit.
 Slouched shoulders, screen tilted up, and a head leaning forward all add load to the neck.
-After long testing sessions in a slumped posture, we found that most of them produced the dull bilateral ache the Mayo Clinic associates with tension-type headaches.
+A slumped posture during a long session tends to produce the dull bilateral ache the Mayo Clinic associates with tension-type headaches.

 Sit up.
 Take this seriously, before your next session.